 Join us!
 As an expanding learning network of local coalitions, we look forward to sharing our resources, experience and expertise with you.

 WHAT WE BELIEVE: All our children and youth deserve to be safe, loved, and given ample opportunities to reach for their dreams.
 That means communities must ensure that sufficient resources are spent uplifting their young people.
 Yet public budgets are way out of balance.
-Particularly when it comes to our most disadvantaged young people, those who are black, indigenous, sexual monitories and children of color, our elected officials have chosen to spend much more money on punishment and repairing problems than on providing opportunity and preventing problems.
+Particularly when it comes to our most disadvantaged young people, those who are black, indigenous, sexual minorities and children of color, our elected officials have chosen to spend much more money on punishment and repairing problems than on providing opportunity and preventing problems.
 Too many children and youth are denied the chance to develop to their potential.

 The mission of Funding the Next Generation is to inspire and prepare communities to increase public funding for children and youth.
 With the belief that action starts at the local level, we help coalitions create city and county policies and revenue streams that will fund and sustain services such as childcare, preschool, after school and youth development programs, career preparation and summer jobs, health care, recreation, parent support and community schools.